Reed Relays and

 A biasing effect is produced by placing a stationary magnet permanently near the reed switch, to keep it in a Normally Closed state.
 The approach of another magnet with reversed polarity cancels the magnetic lines of force, and the reed switch opens.
 Care should be taken not to bring the actuating magnet too close to the biased reed switch, as it could close again (re-closure).
 Form A type reed switches meant for this kind of application should be selected from a release AT group instead of from an Operate AT group.

-Reed Switch with biasing magnet and actuating magnet
+Reed Switch with biasing magnet

 Biased Reed Switch being actuated with another magnet